yallav/saucedemo-playwright/README.md

 ### Setup (from scratch)
 1. Create an empty repo in GitHub
-2. Clone the porject repo by executing the following command
+2. Clone the the empty repo by executing the following command
 ```
 git clone https://github.com/yallav/saucedemo-playwright.git
 ```